Environmental Assessment Office

 Input on the draft application information requirements should focus on the issues that should be included in the assessment and what information is required to address those issues.

 All issues raised by government agencies, First Nations, local governments, stakeholders and the public are tracked and the proponent must respond to them.
-These are posted on ePIC.
+These are posted in the EPIC Application.
 EAO assesses the adequacy or acceptability of responses.

 After the approved application information requirements have been issued by EAO, the proponent then proceeds with completing the studies and compiling the information outlined in the application information requirements.
 The application must address all the issues outlined in the application information requirements.
 Once the application is complete, it is submitted to EAO for screening.